Botanical Name: Cattleya orchid species and hybrids

 Big, frilly petals in gorgeous colors make Cattleya the hands-down favorite of many orchid growers.
 Members of the Orchidaceae family, Catts are among the best-known.
 This is the genus you'll find in Mother's Day corsages.

-Beautiful cattleyas are native to the Amazon jungles, where they thrive in warm, misty breezes and dappled sunlight.
+Beautiful cattleyas are native to the tropical jungles, where they thrive in warm, misty breezes and dappled sunlight.
+Catts make their home near the treetops in their native habitat and need brighter light than many other orchids.
 So, how do you create a compatible environment in your home?
 Fortunately, this is easier than it seems.

 Cattleya orchids may refuse to bloom if they don't get enough light.
 Put your orchids in a well-ventilated location where they'll get plenty of light, but out of direct sun.
 If you don't have a spot near a window, fluorescent grow lights work beautifully.
 Use 1 warm white tube and 1 cool white tube under a reflector.
 Put your orchids about 8 inches (20 cm) beneath the light and keep the lights on for 14-16 hours a day.
 It's important to give them darkness at night.
 Plants need a rest, too.

-You'll find Cattleya orchids for sale most often in late winter or spring, when most are in bloom.
+You'll find Cattleya orchids for sale most often in spring, when most are in bloom.
 However, their blooming time varies by species.

 Origin: Central and South America